Skip to main content

 §alist

-This implementation is backed by a Vec of key-value pairs, preserving the order of insertions and enabling optimized retrieval of items in O(1) under certain conditions.
+This implementation is backed by a Vec of key-value pairs, preserving insertion order across insertions and removals and enabling optimized bookmark lookups in O(1) when the bookmarked item has not moved.

 §What is an Association List?

 An association list (alist) is a collection of key-value pairs.
-It provides a lightweight alternative to hash-based data structures for simple mappings or dictionary-like functionality, especially in contexts where order and immutability are crucial.
+It provides a lightweight alternative to hash-based and tree-based maps for simple mapping or dictionary-like functionality, especially when the dataset is small and iteration order matters.

-Like HashMap, this implementation does not allow multiple values for the same key, inserting a duplicate key overwrites the existing value.
+Like HashMap, this implementation does not allow multiple values for the same key: inserting a duplicate key overwrites the existing value while preserving the key’s original insertion position.

-A bookmark is essentially a record of the item’s position in the internal vector.
-If the item has not been moved, access to it is O(1).
-If the item has been moved, a linear search is performed, with a worst-case complexity of O(n).
+A bookmark is a record of the item’s position in the internal vector.
+If the item is still at that position, access is O(1).
+If it has moved, a linear search is performed, with a worst-case complexity of O(n), and the bookmark is refreshed.

 These features make alist a viable alternative to HashMap or BTreeMap in scenarios where: